MacDraDex/DataRepProject/README.md

 **Opening_Hours**| Opening Hours of library.

 The current methods allowed to interact with the API are:
-**HTTP** , **JSON**
+> - **HTTP** , **JSON**:
-1.GET: Gathers information of the selected object.
+> - GET: Gathers information of the selected object.
 It will not change any value on the server.
-2.OST: Creates new elements in the API.
+> - OST: Creates new elements in the API.
 Used to create the different objects in the API.
-3.EDIT: Modifies an existing element in the API.
+> - EDIT: Modifies an existing element in the API.
 Currently the job element is the only one that allows modifications.
-4.DELETE: Removes existing elements via API.
+> - DELETE: Removes existing elements via API.